correctomatic/runner-image/README.md

   correctomatic/runner
 ```

+Alternatively, you can use files with the docker options and the repository credentials.

-Here is an example of how to run the container with all the environment variables for connecting to your local docker server.
+Here is an example of how to run the container with most of the environment variables for connecting to your local docker server.
 Note that `DOCKER_OPTIONS` is not set, and that it bind mounts the local docker socket:
 ```bash
 docker run --rm \
   -e PROCESS=starter \